Concerts on the Square

 The Wisconsin Chamber Orchestra's Concerts on the Square is a free outdoor concert series held each summer in Madison on the lawn of the Wisconsin State Capitol.
 The series consists of six concerts on Wednesday evenings with a rain date of Thursday in the case of inclement weather.
 It has been called "The Biggest Picnic of Summer" and "Quintessential Madison".
 2023 marked the 40th season.

-Each Wednesday, the street opens at 5 PM and attendees can grab food from the vendors on the street and beverages from the WCO beverage tents.
-There's also Concerts on the Square merchandise to peruse.
-For frequently asked questions, attendees can visit wcoconcerts.org/cos and click on the FAQ link.
+Each Wednesday, the street opens at 5 PM and features food, drink, and merchandise vendors.

-The series costs approximately $1.1 MM to produce and according to an economic impact study performed in 2023, provides over $15 MM in economic value to downtown Madison over the course of six weeks in the summer.
+The series costs approximately $1.1 million to produce and according to an economic impact study performed in 2023, provides over $15 million in economic value to downtown Madison over the course of six weeks in the summer.